Maddy345/testRepo/README.md

 # testRepo
-It is editing the file
+# Editing the file

-It's markdown file in this repository.
+It's a markdown file in this repository.